 - Make it automated so you don’t have to think about it

-- internal hard drive (i.e. your computer)
+- Internal hard drive (i.e., your computer)

-- external hard drive (additional drive often used for those who run out of space on their internal hard drive)
+- External hard drive (additional drive often used for those who run out of space on their internal hard drive)

-Anywhere you keep originals is COPY 1
+Anywhere you keep originals, or working copies is COPY 1

-For Mac users, the easiest way is with Time Machine.
-Its built into the macOS operating system.
+For Mac users, the easiest way is with Time Machine because it is built into the macOS operating system.
 Time Machine requires an external hard drive that will become your dedicated Time Machine drive.
 I highly recommend purchasing a drive that is at least twice the size of the COPY 1 drive(s) you want to back up.
-This Seagate 5TB drive is a GREAT value and is available in various sizes up to 20TB!
+This Seagate drive is a GREAT value and is available in various sizes up to 20TB!

 NOTE: For Time Machine to backup external drives, they must be formatted to “Mac OSX Extended (Journaled)”.
-Get formatting instructions here.

 Perhaps you think you are covered with your on-site backup?
 What if your house burns down?
 What if your computer & external backup drive are both corrupted?
-A third copy, off-site, protects against these “worst case scenarios”.
+A third copy, off-site, protects against these worst-case scenarios.

-There are many ways to get a backup copy off-site, but backing up to the cloud is by far the easiest.
+There are many ways to get a backup copy off-site, but backing up to the Cloud is by far the easiest.